sgsellan/coms-4160-meshes/README.md

 average of normals at incident faces whose normals deviate less than the provided threshold.

+At this stage, you should be able to run `./normals ../data/fandisk.obj` and cycle (using 1, 2 and 3) through the three types of normals (you may want to press `L` to hide the mesh wireframe to aid in visualization).

 ### `src/catmull_clark.cpp`

 Conduct `num_iters` iterations of [Catmull-Clark subdivision](https://en.wikipedia.org/wiki/Catmull–Clark_subdivision_surface) on a **pure quad** mesh (`V`,`F`).

+At this stage, you should be able to run `./quad-subdivision` and see the shape get subdivided by progressively pressing the spacebar (press `R` to return to the original mesh).